syncore/ReflexAPI/README.md

 - Build in Visual Studio 2012 or higher.
 	- Before attempting to build, enable the NuGet Package Restore for the ReflexApi solution, by right-clicking it and selecting *Enable NuGet Package Restore*.
 - If running on Linux, install [Mono] and its dependencies.
-- If you are proxying requests, I'd recommend installing [nginx] instead of the mono Apache module.
+- If you are proxying requests, I'd recommend installing [nginx].
 - By default, the API service will listen on http://*:29405/
 	- To change this, launch the ReflexApi executable with an argument containing the interface's IP and port, for example: `ReflexApi.exe http://*:80/` to listen on all interfaces on port 80.